More people choosing to walk more often.

-Living Streets Aotearoa’s national funding comes from contracts with the New Zealand Transport Agency and from other agencies, from grants and from private sponsorship.
+Living Streets Aotearoa’s national funding comes from grants and from private sponsorship.

 8. Walking Action groups

-Living Streets Aotearoa supports Walking Action Groups in Auckland City, North Shore, Manukau, Waitakere, Hamilton, Taupo, Palmerston North, Wellington, Lower Hutt, Nelson/Tasman, Marlborough, West Coast, Christchurch, and Dunedin.
+Living Streets Aotearoa supports Walking Action Groups in Auckland City, North Shore, Hamilton, Palmerston North, Wellington, Nelson/Tasman, Marlborough and Christchurch.
 We are working with local people to establish more groups.
 These groups work with their local councils, sports and health groups and other agencies to promote walkable communities.
 Contact details are on our website. www.livingstreets.org.nz

 9. Strategic partners

 Living Streets Aotearoa recognises the wide range of organisations working to promote, encourage and support the needs and aspirations of pedestrians.
 We believe that co-ordination between local, regional and central government agencies and Walking Action Groups is vital to ensuring a productive and successful way forward in addressing pedestrian issues.
 We also work collaboratively with DHBs, SPARC, universities and NGOs.

 Our Constitution, Strategic plan and Annual Plan for 2008-9 are on our website www.livingstreets.org.nz